ben-newell/conditions/README.md

 # Introduction
-## I made some go-to macOS SysAdmin scripts for fact retrieving.
+## Made some go-to macOS SysAdmin scripts for fact retrieving.
-> clang-1200.0.26.2 - compiler used on my client.
+> clang-1200.0.26.2 - used on client.
 ### Some helpful resources

 | Description | Link |